Wantage Concert Brass

-(You can see Andrew and his trusty Euphonium standing to the right of conductor, Alan)
+(You can see Andrew and his trusty Euphonium standing to the right of conductor, Eileen)

 "19 January 1985 My first day in Wantage Silver Band.
 My music started with a cornet over a monthly period.
 A trombone followed, before I was given an opportunity to sit on the euphonium section.
 A lot of instruments to learn before I had reached double figures in age, which included helpful advice to one and all courtesy of Shelley Ealey and Alan Sykes leading Beginners.
 WSB is very much a family band where players’ children joined.